-5. A library environment that complements their physical and developmental stages.
-The Library provides identifiable spaces for teens that are separate from children's spaces.
+5. A library environment that complements their physical and developmental stages

 The Library provides identifiable spaces for teens that are separate from children's spaces where possible, reflects their lifestyle and allows for teens to use this library space for leisure or study, either independently or in groups.